Debugging

 - Problem solving skills

-Here's an interesting snippet (modified to keep it small) from a collection of interesting bug stories.
+Here's a summarized snippet from a collection of interesting bug stories:

 A jpeg parser choked whenever the CEO came into the room, because he always had a shirt with a square pattern on it, which triggered some special case of contrast and block boundary algorithms.